 Prefix Compression: For each page that is being compressed, prefix compression uses the following steps:

-Dictionary Compression: After prefix compression has been completed, dictionary compression is applied on the database.
-Dictionary compression searches for repeated values anywhere on the page, and stores them in the CI area.
+Dictionary Compression: After prefix compression has been completed, dictionary compression is applied to the database.
+Dictionary compression searches for repeated values anywhere on the page and stores them in the CI area.
 Unlike prefix compression, dictionary compression is not restricted to one column.
 Dictionary compression can replace repeated values that occur anywhere on a page.

-SQL server compresses Unicode values that are stored in row or page compressed objects.
+SQL server compresses Unicode values that are stored in a row or page compressed objects.
 The Database Engine stores Unicode data as 2 bytes, regardless of locale.
 This is known as UCS-2 encoding.
 Unicode compression supports the fixed-length nchar (n) and nvarchar (n) data types.
-Data values that are stored off row or in nvarchar (max) columns are not compressed with Unicode compression.
+Data values that are stored off-row or in nvarchar (max) columns are not compressed with Unicode compression.